Title 301 | Chapter 003 | Regulation 120REG

 A WCO shall only dispatch or release captured wildlife according to the requirements in this administrative regulation, except for federally protected species that meet the criteria in Sections 3, 5, and 6 of this administrative regulation.(2)

-Only the WCO designated on a valid Wildlife Damage Designee Form per 301 KAR 2.176 is permitted to take white-tailed deer under this section;(b)
+Only the WCO designated on a valid Wildlife Damage Designee Form, pursuant to 301 KAR 2.176, shall be permitted to take white-tailed deer under this section.(b)

 A WCO shall not:(a)